kyma-project/website/src/blog-posts/7-release-notes-05.md

 As eventing is one of the core principles Kyma is built on, we enhanced the functionality further:

 - It is now possible for developers to change their subscriptions and fix any typos or wrong configurations.
-E.g. a wrong URL specified, wrong event type can be updated.
+It allows avoiding a situation where, for example, specifying a wrong URL causes wrong Event type to be updated.
 Click [here](https://github.com/kyma-project/kyma/blob/master/docs/event-bus/docs/050-subscription-updates.md) to see how this can be done.

 - A bug, which caused that it was impossible to create two subscriptions with same name in different namespaces, has been fixed.
 - Kyma now enables a developer to better understand how to leverage tracing for understanding problems with event flow.